 See the recipe card for quantities.

-First, make the meat filling.
+- First, make the meat filling.

-Then add the tomatoes and the tomato puree, stock, bay leaf, cinnamon stick, parsley and oregano.
+- Then add the tomatoes and the tomato puree, stock, bay leaf, cinnamon stick, parsley, and oregano.
 Bring to a simmer and leave for 45 minutes until most of the liquid has been absorbed.

-Meanwhile, cook the pasta al dente by taking one minute off the cooking time listed on the packet.
+- Meanwhile, cook the pasta al dente by taking one minute off the cooking time listed on the packet.
 Drain and allow to cool before stirring through half a beaten egg and a handful of the grated cheeses.

+- And finally, make the White sauce.
 Melt the butter in a large saucepan and then stir in the flour bit by bit, to make a thick paste.

-Now whisk in your milk to avoid any lumps.
+- Now whisk in your milk to avoid any lumps.

-Grate over the nutmeg, stir it through and turn up the heat, stirring continuously.
+- Grate over the nutmeg, stir it through, and turn up the heat, stirring continuously.

-The sauce will suddenly start to thicken, and once it feels heavier to stir, turn off the heat.
+- The sauce will suddenly start to thicken, and once it feels heavier to stir, turn off the heat.

-Add the remaining egg but use a whisk to stir them in quickly so that they don't scramble.
+- Add the remaining egg but use a whisk to stir them in quickly so that they don't scramble.

-Add the remaining cheese, and season with salt and pepper.
+- Add the remaining cheese, and season with salt and pepper.

-Now assemble your pastitsio!
+Now assemble your Cypriot Pastitsio!

-Bake in the oven for one hour, and then leave to rest for 15 minutes before serving.
+- Bake in the oven for one hour, and then leave to rest for 15 minutes before serving.

 Hint: Don't overcook the pasta, as it will absorb more of the moisture when the dish is in the oven so make sure you keep it al dente.